Personal line of credit: What it is and how it works

 “You will pay less in interest if you consistently make more than the minimum payment,” notes the CFPB.
 And if the bill is paid in full each month, the borrower may be able to avoid interest entirely.

 Keep in mind that a financial institution may charge an annual fee for a PLOC.
-And the borrower may be charged a fee each time the PLOC is used.
+And the borrower may pay a fee each time the PLOC is used.

 Personal line of credit fees

-Depending on the specific terms and conditions of the loan, various fees may be assessed, including but not limited to:
+Depending on the specific terms and conditions of the loan, the PLOC may have various fees, including:

 • Application fees